What is the CISSP-ISSEP? Information Systems Security Engineering Professional [updated 2021]

 What is the ISSEP?

-The ISSEP is one of the CISSP concentration certification exams.
+The ISSEP is one of the three CISSP concentration certification exams.
 It was developed in conjunction with the U.S. National Security Agency (NSA) to recognize those who specialize in the practical application of systems engineering principles and processes to build secure systems.

 This concentration proves someone has an elite level of knowledge and expertise in providing satisfactory security controls to meet current information protection needs and the ability to incorporate security in all aspects of business operations.